mmmayo13/text-adventure-engine/README.md

 ![](https://i.ibb.co/RY1yvVm/text-adventure-play.jpg)

-To create a game, a new folder should include these file:
+To create a game, a new folder should include the following files

 * `rooms.json` - The locations in the game.
 A single room entry looks like this: